 A mentor is a caring and trustworthy individual who provides a young person with advice, support, motivation and personal enrichment.
 Mentors do not take the place of parents, but rather help to support parents in enhancing a young person’s life.
 They reinforce good values in kids and promote confidence building.

 The relationship with a mentor can change the trajectory of a child’s life through encouragement, listening and challenging the child to be better.
 I see this impact every day at my organization through the work of caring adults who empower children to reach their full potential.
 These relationships are central in our philosophy and in many other organizations.

 Mentors can also be found in schools, on the playing fields, in houses of worship and other youth-serving organizations.
 Today, mentors are hard to find with so much shut down, and it’s even harder for children and adults to stay connected.

 As we come out of this pandemic, many children will have experienced grief, isolation, fear, trauma and chronic stress, not to mention disengagement from their peers, teachers and school.
 In today’s polarized world, we need to listen to the great role models of history such as Martin Luther King Jr. and Gandhi and share their message of hope, change and peace.

 Let’s remember how important role models and mentors are for us as caregivers and our children as they grow.

-Lisa McDonald is the executive director of the Boys & Girls Club of Frederick County.
+Lisa McDonald is the former executive director of the Boys & Girls Club of Frederick County.
 This nonprofit organization provides young people with a club of their own by providing quality after-school programs in a safe, friendly and inclusive environment.